PoliTwit1984/trumptracker/next-steps.md

 9. General Documentation

 ## Notes
-- The syntax errors in the test suite have been fixed, but import errors persist.
-- Backend code has been refactored into modular services for better maintainability.
-- Core functionality is now well-tested but requires fixes to pass all tests.
-- Error handling and data validation are robust and well-tested.
+- Major progress made in code organization with successful service refactoring
+- Test coverage has improved significantly but still needs work
+- Two modules now meet coverage targets, showing good progress
-- Focus should remain on fixing test issues and improving test coverage before proceeding.
+- Focus should remain on improving test coverage for data_analyzer.py and data_fetcher.py
-- Consider adjusting package structure to resolve import issues during testing.
-- Regular testing throughout implementation is crucial.
-- Each service module should be enhanced and tested independently.
+- Missing test fixtures need to be added to support comprehensive testing
+- Consider implementing test coverage improvements incrementally by module
-- Frontend improvements should focus on error handling and user feedback.
+- Frontend improvements should wait until backend testing is more robust
-- Consider adding performance monitoring and metrics collection early.
-- Security measures should be implemented before any public deployment.
+- Security measures should be implemented before any public deployment
-- Test coverage improvements needed across all service modules.
-- Mock configurations need to be updated for better test reliability.
-- Current test coverage is significantly below target (**17.27%** vs **80%** target).
-- Type checking and validation in tests needs improvement.
+- Documentation should be updated as new features and changes are implemented
+- Regular testing throughout implementation remains crucial